Chris Doleman

 Christopher John Doleman (October 16, 1961 – January 28, 2020) was an American professional football defensive end who played in the National Football League (NFL).
 He spent the majority of his career with the Minnesota Vikings, and also played for the Atlanta Falcons and the San Francisco 49ers.
-Doleman was an eight-time Pro Bowl selection and a twice first-team All-Pro, recording 150.5 career sacks.
+Doleman was an eight-time Pro Bowl selection and three-time first-team All-Pro, recording 150.5 career sacks.
 He is a member of the Pro Football Hall of Fame class of 2012.

 Early life

 Doleman attended William Penn Senior High School in York, Pennsylvania, and graduated in 1980.
 He spent a postgraduate year at Valley Forge Military Academy in 1981.

 College career

 Doleman played football collegiately at the University of Pittsburgh.
 He was a star linebacker and defensive end for the Pitt Panthers from 1981 to 1984.
 He ended his career at Pitt with 25 sacks which was good for third all-time at the time of his departure.
 That total still ranks sixth in the Pitt annals.